 If students prefer, they may seek concentration credit for a course taken abroad after they return to campus by submitting a petition to the Committee on Instruction.
 Additionally, if students wish to count coursework completed abroad as part of a subfield, students should submit a subfield proposal to the Committee on Instruction after their return.
 In these cases, students should be sure to keep all relevant materials (syllabi, papers written, etc.) for review.
 Questions about obtaining concentration credit for courses taken abroad should be addressed to the Associate Director of Studies.

-Students who go abroad will still be required to fulfill 56 credits, or 14 courses, in History & Literature, though up to 16 credits (4 courses) may be accepted from another university.
+Up to 16 credits (4 courses) may be accepted for concentration credit from another university.
 Grades from study abroad programs are not counted in students’ grade point averages.

-Students who study abroad may substitute another course for a missed sophomore, junior, or senior tutorial, but all students must complete the junior essay and submit it by the junior essay due date in the spring.
-Students should discuss their plans to complete their junior essays with their tutors and, as needed, with the Associate Director of Studies.
+Students who study abroad may substitute another course for a missed sophomore, junior, or senior tutorial.
+However, students who successfully complete the junior essay process while abroad during their junior spring will have their spring junior tutorial requirement waived.
+Students work closely with their junior tutors while abroad to complete their junior essays, and can also direct any questions to the Associate Director of Studies.